-Precondition: x.length is at least n + 1.
+Precondition: nums.length is at least n + 1.
 If this precondition is not satisfied, then the result of calling this function is undefined and may produce catastrophic behavior.

-Precondition: x must be sorted in non-decreasing order.
+Precondition: nums must be sorted in non-decreasing order.
 If this precondition is not satisfied, then the result of calling this function is undefined and may produce catastrophic behavior.

+Precondition: n > 0. n < nums.length.Precondition: nums.length > 0.

 The worst case time complexity should be O(n).

-void insertSort(int[] x, int n) – sort the first n elements of x in non- decreasing order.
+void insertSort(int[] nums, int n)

+Sort the first n elements of nums in non- decreasing order.
 You must obtain the following time complexity bounds:

 In the general case, your function must have O(n2) time complexity (i.e. scale no worse than quadratically in n).

-In the special case that x is nearly sorted, your function must have O(n) time complexity.
-The formal definition of nearly sorted is: x[k] ≤ x[k+1] for all 0 ≤ k < n, except for at most C values of k (where C is a constant).
+In the special case that nums is nearly sorted, your function must have O(n) time complexity.
+The formal definition of nearly sorted is: nums[k] ≤ nums[k+1] for all 0 ≤ k < n, except for at most C values of k (where C is a constant).

-Informally, your function must have linear time complexity if all the elements in x are sorted with just one value out of place.
+Informally, your function must have linear time complexity if all the elements in nums are sorted with just one value out of place.

+You have choices of algorithm based on the above criteria alone, but we want you to implement insertion sort.

+Precondition: nums.length > 0, n > 0, n <= nums.length.

+Precondition: nums != null.

+Testing:

+You have been provided with a file containing 2 JUNIT test cases, and a testing script.
+You must ensure that your code runs with these test cases and script on the ECE Linux 64-bit machines, such as Kamek.
+Instructions for running the script are provided separately.

 More Instructions:

 You must use good style, including indentation, variable and method names, spacing, and comments.

-You must ensure that your program compiles and runs with Java 8.
+You must complete the header.

 You must not delete or modify the package statement from the template

 .java file.

+You must make sure that the test cases you are given pass with your code, using JUNIT testing.

+You must ensure that your program compiles and runs on kamek.ece.utexas.edu.

-When done, a good idea is to check out all files to a clean directory, and compile and run it on the Linux command line.
+Check out all files to a clean directory, and compile and run it on the Linux command line and/or in Eclipse/other IDE.

-When you are done, commit your SortTools.java file to Canvas.
+When you are done, turn in only your SortTools.java file to Canvas (you don’t need to turn in any other files).